I'll admit it, before last month I'd never heard of Brad Schoenfeld.

 T-Nation: Let's say I want my legs to grow as large as humanly possible.
 Should I just focus on getting stronger at heavy lower body lifts such as squats, deadlifts, and leg press, or should I incorporate isolation movements such as leg extensions and leg curls?

 Brad Schoenfeld: Multi-joint movements such as squats, rows, and presses will activate the greatest amount of muscle mass, so they certainly should be staples in any training routine.

 However, single joint movements do allow for better targeting of individual muscles and thus can be an important part of a hypertrophy-oriented routine.
 Realize that during multi-joint movement training, certain muscles will dominate over others, causing imbalanced growth.

 Employing single joint movements allows one to enhance muscle development in otherwise "underworked" muscles while also improving muscular symmetry (which is as important for physique athletes as overall muscular size, if not more so).

-BC: Does there seem to be an optimal split in terms of maximizing strength and hypertrophy?
+T-Nation: Does there seem to be an optimal split in terms of maximizing strength and hypertrophy?
 Should we be performing full body workouts, lower body and upper body split workouts, pushing and pulling workouts, or body part split routines?

-BS: There is a good deal of science behind using split routines in a hypertrophy training protocol.
+Brad Schoenfeld: There is a good deal of science behind using split routines in a hypertrophy training protocol.
 Recent research shows that when performing multi-set routines, greater than 72 hours may be necessary before training the same muscle group to allow for sufficient muscle repair.

 A split routine has been shown to afford the ability to maintain total weekly training volume with fewer sets performed per training session and greater recovery afforded between sessions.